 Paths For All – Smarter Choices, Smarter Places Programme

-With funding from the Paths For All – Smarter Choices, Smarter Places Programme LEG has been developing the Bike Kitchen.
+With funding from the Paths For All – Smarter Choices, Smarter Places Programme in 2019 LEG developed the Bike Kitchen.

-The Bike Kitchen teaches bike repair skills and promotes active travel to people around Lochaber.
-The project delivers Fix Your Own Bike workshops to local residents and young people in Lochaber.
-In collaboration with the Go, Grow and Glow Project, the Bike Kitchen has now refurbished and adopted out 66 bikes that were donated to LEG by local residents.
+The Bike Kitchen promotes active travel, teaches bike repair skills and delivers Fix Your Own Bike classes to local residents and young people in Lochaber.
+In collaboration with the Go, Grow and Glow Project, the Bike Kitchen refurbished and adopted out 63 bikes that were donated to LEG by local residents.

 One happy cyclist had this to say after the course “The course was so helpful, and Jamie explains things really well.
 I feel like I’ve got the confidence to try and maintain my bike on my own, whereas before everything was a mystery.”

 Keep an eye out here and on the Events Page for dates for the Bike Kitchen Fix Your Own Bike workshops.

 In March, DMD Construction started building our new Bike Kitchen shed, funded by Cycling Scotland as part of our Glen Nevis Cycling Infrastructure Project.
 This is now on hold, for obvious reasons, but we look forward to seeing it completed, and will be holding a Bike Kitchen shed opening event later this year.
 The Bike Kitchen shed will home for the Bike Tool Library and will be a great space for repairing bikes.
 You can also borrow a bike from our Bike Library.

 For more information about our bike activities and events please email firstname.lastname@example.org